-1. Foreword 2.
-The administrative liability system for legal entities, companies and associations 2.1.
-Offences resulting in administrative liability of an entity 2.2.
-Exemption from liability: the organisation, management and control model 2.3.
-Sanctioning system 2.4.
-Attempted crime 2.5.
-Entity-changing events 2.6.
-Offences committed in other countries 2.7.
-Attempted in other countries 2.7.
-Entity-changing events 2.8.
-Offences committed in other countries 2.9.
-Entity-changing events 2.9.
-Offences committed in other countries
+1. Foreword 7

+2. The administrative liability system for legal entities, companies and

+associations

+2.1.
+Offences resulting in administrative liability of an entity

 2.2.
-Exemption from liability: the organisation, management and control model172.3.
-Sanctioning system192.4.
-Attempted crime212.5.
-Entity-changing events212.6.
-Offences committed in other countries22
+Exemption from liability: the organisation, management and control model 22

 2.3.
-Sanctioning system192.4.
-Attempted crime212.5.
-Entity-changing events212.6.
-Offences committed in other countries22

-2.3.
-Sanctioning system192.4.
-Attempted crime212.5.
-Entity-changing events212.6.
-Offences committed in other countries22
+Sanctioning system 24

+2.4.
+Attempted crime

 2.5.
 Entity-changing events

 2.6.
-Offences committed in other countries
+Offences committed in other countries 27

 2.7.
-Offence verification proceedings
+Offence verification proceedings 28

 2.8.
 Suitability opinion

-3. Description of the corporate entity23
+3. Description of the corporate entity

 3.1.
 Corporate purpose

 3.2.
-Governance Model24
+Governance Model

-4. The Organisation, Management and Control Model of Made Eventi25
+4. The Organisation, Management and Control Model of Fiera Milano 32

 4.1.
 Purpose of the Model

 4.2.
 Model recipients

 4.3.
 Operating methods adopted to construct and update the Model

-4.4 Relationship between the Model and the Code of Business Ethics
+4.4.
+Identification of activities at risk

 4.5.
-Identification of activities at risk
+Definition of control protocols

 4.6.
-Definition of control protocols
+Model adoption, amendments and additions

 4.7.
-Model adoption, amendments and additions

-4.8.
 Whistleblowing

 5. Supervisory Body

 5.1 Composition and operations

 5.2 Duties and powers of the Supervisory Body

 5.3 Information flows and Reporting to the Supervisory Body

 5.4 Supervisory Body reporting to the corporate bodies

 5.5 Reporting among Group Supervisory Bodies

+6.Dissemination of the Model 42

 6.1.
 Personnel training and education

-7. Disciplinary system

-7. Disciplinary system
+7.Disciplinary system

 7.1 Employees

+7.2.Managers

 7.3.External collaborators

 7.4.Directors

-7.5.Statutory Auditors
+7.5.Statutory Auditors 46